 Add Sources × Add or Create Design Sources Specify HDL, netlist, Block Design, and IP files, or directories containing those file types to add to your project.
 Create a new source file on disk and add it to your project.
-4 + = ↑ ↓ Use Add Files, Add Directories or Create File buttons below Add Files Add Directories Create File Scan and add RTL include files into project Copy gources into project ✓ Add sources from subdirectories (?) < Back
+A + = ↑ ↓ Use Add Files, Add Directories or Create File buttons below A dd Files A dd Directories C reate File Scan and add RTL include files into project Copy sources into project ✓ Add sources from subdirectories ł